 The beach James Michener called the most beautiful South Pacific beach, which just happens to be in the North Pacific.
 It has soft white sand, interspersed with grey sand so that when the wave you’re riding pushes you into the bottom, it’s nice and fluffy.

 One compelling piece of evidence that Hana is so extraordinary is how many people, celebrities, and cultural icons have chosen Hana as their residence.
 They could live anywhere.
 And not just well-known famous people, but also a Hawaiian monarch, Queen Ka’ahumanu, who was born and raised in this isolated piece of heaven.

 - Born and raised in Hana

 - First Kuhina Nui*

 - Home in Hana they visited every year for a lengthy stay

-- English musician, singer, songwriter, and music and film producer and lead guitarist of the Beatles
+- English musician, singer, songwriter, music and film producer, and lead guitarist of the Beatles

 - Wrote the song Soft-Hearted Hana for his love of this place